oioki/xmas-ctf-2021/17/README.md

 ## Solution

 I have not solved this challenge.
 The only team who solved this was Karathan.

-TODO: link to Karathan writeup.
+Check out their [awesome writeup](https://github.com/SBird1337/xmas2021/blob/master/santa-pwnd/writeup.md).